By a Southern California quizzard, Charles L Harmon

 The city may become quite empty with the odd tourist strolling around, and with several of the main sights shut down.

 But if you don’t like crowds, it’s a good time to enjoy the city to yourself when it’s quiet, and fewer tourists.
 Despite the fact that many businesses do shut down in August, some do remain open.
-You will still be able to find some open shops, restaurants and museums.
+You will still be able to find places to visit in Milan Italy such as open shops, restaurants and museums.

 The rest of the year is fine for visiting.
 It does get to freezing temperatures in the winter, but unless you’re from a warm-the year-round climate it can still be a good time to visit the city.